meltyourface/blank/posts/Theorica-Magica/Fundamentals-of-Esoteric-Magick-Key-Concepts-and-Techniques/index.md

 1. Essential Terms and Definitions

-Theorica Magica: A comprehensive term that refers to the study and understanding of esoteric theories, magical techniques, and occult practices.
+**Theorica Magica**: A comprehensive term that refers to the study and understanding of esoteric theories, magical techniques, and occult practices.
 It is the theoretical foundation of magical practices across various mystical traditions.

 **Magick**: A term often used to differentiate occult and mystical practices from stage magic and illusions.
 Magick involves the manipulation of energies, forces, and consciousness in accordance with the practitioner's will and intentions.